AMERICAN WEDDINGS BLOG

 Your unity candle ceremony can be personalized with taper candles chosen in your wedding colors, a custom-made unity candle with your names and wedding date, special music, prayer, and other personal touches.

-The wedding couple will provide the supplies for this ritual, but the wedding officiant should make sure that all of the required items are set up and ready to go before the wedding ceremony starts.
-We recommend you pack an extra lighter or matches in your Officiant Wedding Day Emergency Kit too, because you never know when you'll need them!
+The wedding couple provides the supplies for this ritual, but the wedding officiant should make sure that all required items are set up and ready to go before the wedding ceremony starts.
+(Teamwork is the key to wedding day success!)

 (Many couples choose taper candles for their individual candles.
 Use an additional candle for anyone else you want to include in the unity ritual, such as kids, parents, or close friends.)